 Did the installer find any wiring issues?

-NO - If wiring inspection passes, continue to Step 4.
+• If NO - The wiring inspection passes, continue to Step 4.

 Did the installer find evidence of moisture intrusion?

-If the installer has a Megger, then ask them to perform a Megger test on all the modules and the DC wiring, starting with the home runs (see videos at the end of article).
+If the installer has a Megohmmeter, ask them to perform a Megger test on all the modules and the DC wiring, starting with the home runs (see videos at the end of article).